 Without proper authentication prior to establishing communication between FI and Agent or vice versa may provide risk of masquerading by one of the party that can result into passing of information to illegitimate party.

-Physical and logical Access to systems
+• Physical and logical Access to systems

-Physical or logical access to agents and TPS information system without proper controls may result into illegitimate access by disgruntled employees and malicious persons.
+Physical or logical access to agents and technology service provider's information system without proper controls may result into illegitimate access by disgruntled employees and malicious persons.

 • Data Storage and Data Backup